-- If transporting a patient with frostbite that will not be rewarmed in the field, the medical provider should protect the frostbitten parts from additional injury and temperature changes. - Protect the rewarmed area from refreezing and other trauma during transport.
+- ► Treatment of deep frostbite is usually extremely painful and best accomplished in a medical facility.
+In most circumstances, the risks posed by improper rewarming or refreezing outweigh the risks of delaying treatment for deep frostbite. - ▶ If transporting a patient with frostbite that will not be rewarmed in the field, the medical provider should protect the frostbitten parts from additional injury and temperature changes. ▶ Protect the rewarmed area from refronzing and other traumants. - Protect the rewarmed area from refreezing and other trauma during transport.
 A frame around the frostbitten area should be constructed to prevent blankets from pressing directly on the injured area. - Do not allow an individual who has frostbitten feet to walk except when the life of the patient or rescuer is in danger.
-Once frostbitten feet are rewarmed, the patient becomes nonambulatory. - Shock due to frostbite is very uncommon.
+Once frostbitten feet are rewarmed, the patient becomes nonambulatory. - ➤ Shock due to frostbite is very uncommon.
 However, medical personnel should always be alert for shock and begin treatment at the earliest sign it is developing.
 If the frostbite patient develops shock, personnel should perform a thorough examination for additional injuries.